caroldacfontana/caroldacfontana.github.io/_posts/2024-12-31-vm-vagrant.md

 It wasn't working well, because it gave me a wrong line of code regarding storage destination.

 I had to look up Vagrant documentation to work around that issue:
 [CLICK HERE to see Vagrant's Documentation](https://developer.hashicorp.com/vagrant/docs/disks/usage)

-Also, this code includes making the VM's IP static, so it doesn't change when rebooted.
+The code below includes making the VM's IP static.

 This is the result: